-ACR 230 Energy Conservation (3)
+ACR 230 Energy Conservation (3) (Next year's course prefix/number HVAC 2381)

 Prerequisite: Credit or enrollment in Air Conditioning and Refrigeration 229.
 The flow of energy in an air conditioning or refrigeration system is examined in depth.
 Emphasis is on cost effectiveness and energy savings.
 Practical situations are examined where industry offers a range of equipment or construction designs using various sources of energy with different degrees of efficiency.
 Laboratory fee.
 (2 Lec., 2 Lab.)